Exploring $\beta^+$ decay/EC residues in $^{118}$Sn($^{12}$C,x)$^{130}$Ba reaction: Abstract

-In the present work, channel-by-channel reaction cross-sections have been measured in $^{12}$C+$^{118}$Sn reaction at energies E$_{\textrm{lab}}$ $\approx$ 65-85 MeV.
-This is an addition to the understanding of several experiments performed with $^{12}$C, a 3-$\alpha$ configuration projectile, with $^{89}$Y \cite{chauhan2019measurement}, $^{93}$Nb \cite{agarwal2022role}, $^{103}$Rh \cite{bindu2923}, $^{115}$In \cite{mukherjee2006incomplete} and $^{128}$Te \cite{DiGregorio} targets.
-In these cases, CF has been observed as a dominant mode of reaction at low incident energies, i.e., E$_{\textrm{lab}}$ $\approx$ 3-7 MeV/A, along with a substantial contribution from pre-compound emission and incomplete fusion.
-This paper is organized as follows.
-The experimental procedure to measure the absolute production cross-sections of different evaporation residues is detailed in Sec.
+While prior studies involving $^{12}$C projectile with lighter mass targets, e.g., $^{93}$Nb \cite{agarwal2022role}, and $^{103}$Rh \cite{bindu2923}, reveal $>$10-20 \% ICF fraction at 5-7 MeV/nucleon, data for neutron-rich medium-mass targets, such as $^{118}$Sn, are scarce.
+A comprehensive understanding of nuclear reactions, including direct, compound nucleus, pre-equilibrium, and ICF processes, is hindered by limited experimental data in the medium-mass region.
+This measurement addresses a critical gap by measuring independent production cross-sections of neutron-deficient ERs (i.e., Cs, Xe, and I) produced in $^{12}$C+$^{118}$Sn system, enabling precise tests of precursor contributions in $\beta^+$/EC chains.
+In this work, the channel-by-channel excitation functions (EFs) of ERs have been measured in $^{118}$Sn($^{12}$C,\textit{x})$^{130}$Ba reaction at energies E$_{\textrm{lab}}$ $\approx$ 65-85 MeV to offer an extension of experiments performed with $^{12}$C (a 3-$\alpha$ configuration projectile) with $^{89}$Y \cite{chauhan2019measurement}, $^{93}$Nb \cite{agarwal2022role}, $^{103}$Rh \cite{bindu2923}, $^{115}$In \cite{mukherjee2006incomplete} and $^{128}$Te \cite{DiGregorio} targets.
+In these cases, ICF has been observed as a competing mode of reaction with CF and pre-compound emission at E$_{\textrm{lab}}$ $\approx$ 3-7 MeV/A. This paper is organized as follows: the experimental procedure to measure the absolute production cross-sections of different ERs is detailed in Sec.
 II.
-An attempt has been made to evaluate the $\beta ^ +$/EC contribution in forming different evaporation residues.
-The analysis of excitation functions (EFs) in the framework of statistical model code PACE4 is discussed in Sec.
-III, remarks on the unexpected absence of incomplete fusion in $^{12}$C+$^{118}$Sn reaction and the summary and conclusion are detailed in sections IV and V of this article.
+An attempt has been made to evaluate the $\beta ^ +$/EC contribution in the production of different ERs, and a unique case for $\lambda_p<<\lambda_d$ is also discussed.
+The analysis of EFs within the statistical model code PACE4 is detailed in Sec.
+III.
+Remarks on the unexpected absence of ICF in $^{12}$C+$^{118}$Sn reaction, and a complementary experiment to measure forward recoil ranges as a proof of linear momentum transferred from projectile to target nucleus are presented in sections IV and V of this article.
+Finally, Section VI discusses the summary and conclusions of this work.